Travel

 If you want to evade the stress of planning your own trip, a bus tour might be the best alternative.
 But, if it’s the other way around, read this:

-From Oita Airport, Beppu is a 45-minute bus ride to the city.
-Shinkansen services connect Beppu with Tokyo in less than seven hours, Shin-Osaka in less than four hours and Hakata in two hours. c.
-Japan Travel
+From Oita Airport, Beppu is conveniently reached via a 45-minute bus ride to the city.
+Beppu is well-connected by Shinkansen services, allowing travelers to reach Tokyo in less than seven hours, Shin-Osaka in less than four hours, and Hakata in just two hours.

 So, what do you think?
 Kyushu is without a doubt a breather.
 Skip the noisy metropolis, be one with nature!